-The TN visa was created by NAFTA (the North American Free Trade Agreement).
-The TN visa allows only Canadian and Mexican citizens to come to the U.S. to work for a U.S. employer.
+The TN visa was created by NAFTA (the North American Free Trade Agreement), and continued by the U.S. Mexico Canada Agreement.
+The TN visa allows only Canadian and Mexican citizens to come to the U.S. to work for a U.S. employer for three-year increments.

 To qualify for a TN visa, you must prove that you are a citizen of Canada or Mexico, that you have a job offer with a U.S. employer, and that your position qualifies for the TN visa under NAFTA.
 Examples include accountants, engineers, lawyers, pharmacists, scientists, and teachers.

 If you come to the U.S. with an immigrant visa, you will receive permanent residence upon U.S. entry and your actual green card soon after.